yeleman/code_generator/README.rst

-Small lib to generate uniques codes, useful to identity a object in a short yet non confusing way.
+Small lib to generate unique codes, useful to identity an object in a short yet non confusing way.

 We use it to generate codes for objects in SMS systems so the user